 The key players in learning are brought together by our Academies’ 21st Century learning approach and our Academies’ pedagogical framework: The Effective & Enabled Learner Framework.

-The curriculum and course around which we focus our learning is the International Baccalaureate Diploma Program.
+The curriculum and course around which we focus our learning is the International Baccalaureate (IB) Diploma Programme.

-The International Baccalaureate Diploma Program is a rigorous pre-university course of study designed for students in the 15-18 year age range.
+The IB Diploma Programme is a rigorous pre-university course of study designed for students in the 15-18 year age range.
 It is a broad based two year course that aims to encourage students to be knowledgeable and inquiring, as well as caring and compassionate.
 There is a strong emphasis on encouraging students to develop intercultural understanding, open mindedness, and the attitudes necessary for them to respect and evaluate a range of points of view.

-The International Baccalaureate Diploma Program leads to a qualification that is widely recognised by the world’s leading universities.
+The IB Diploma Programme leads to a qualification that is widely recognised by the world’s leading universities.
 It is unique in that it is based on no particular national education system, but is a deliberate balance between breadth and the specialisation which is required by many universities.

 - Critical thinking and analysis skills